-TODAY Boeing announced it will be collaborating with artificial intelligence (AI) technology leader, SparkCognition, to deliver unmanned aircraft system traffic management (UTM) solutions.
+BOEING announced today that it will be working with artificial intelligence (AI) technology company, SparkCognition, to deliver unmanned aircraft system traffic management (UTM) solutions.

-Boeing and SparkCognition will use artificial intelligence and blockchain technologies to track unmanned air vehicles in flight and allocate traffic corridors and routes to ensure safe, secure transportation.
+Through using AI and blockchain technologies, Boeing and SparkCognition will track unmanned air vehicles in flight and allocate traffic corridors and routes to ensure safe, secure transportation.
 Through the collaboration, they will also provide a standardized programming interface to support package delivery, industrial inspection and other commercial applications.
 Boeing HorizonX Ventures previously invested in SparkCognition to support its development of a cognitive, data-driven analytics platform for the safety, security and reliability of data technology.

 “Estimated by some analysts at $3 trillion, the urban aerial mobility opportunity will lead to the creation of the largest new market in our lifetimes,” said Amir Husain, founder and CEO of SparkCognition.
 “The world’s number one aviation leader partnering with the world’s most innovative industrial AI company means that unparalleled experience in safety, innovation, scale, and reliability will be brought to bear to address this monumental opportunity.”

 To help advance UTM and next-generation travel, and evolve the transportation ecosystem, Boeing is standing up a new organization, Boeing NeXt.
 It will leverage Boeing’s research and development activities and investments in areas such as autonomous flight and advanced propulsion, as well as focus on modeling smart cities and exploring new market opportunities to solve for the transportation challenges of the future.